• You live in France and are a tax resident of France?

 Depending on the source and the country of origin, income is treated and taxed differently.

 In case of doubt about your residence, or if you could be considered a resident of two countries, the provisions of the Double Taxation Covention apply.

-Let's take some examples of UK income:
+Let's take some examples of income from the UK:

 The main categories considered as income from French sources are:

-• Double taxation treaties
+• Double Taxation Treaties

 • Tax forms

 There are many different forms, but here are a few references that often apply to the expatriate community:

 - Form 2042: this is the main tax from, which should include all of your worldwide income and gains.

 - Form 2042 C (supplementary): this is a supplementary form, needed in serveral cases.
 The main ones are if you have any income from a personal business, such as furnished lettings or if you have paid tax in another country that needs to be offset against French tax.